component-driven/component-driven-development/src/exercises/6-Composition/Readme.md

+In this exercise we’ll create reusable form components.
+We’ll create a button, an input field and a custom select.
+We’ll learn how to work with styled-components, how to do prop-based styling and how to access design tokens (values we’ve defined in the `theme.js` file in the previous exercise).

 ## 6.1.
 Extending styled components

 Styled-components support [extending styles](https://www.styled-components.com/docs/basics#extending-styles).
 It’s something like inheritance: you can create a styled component, that’s based on another component, not necessarily styled (but it has to accpept `className` prop).
 Such component will keep all the styles and behavior or the original component, bu you’ll be able to add extra styles.